Brisbane Airport: 1988 opening

-In September 1995 the international terminal was inaugurated by Prime Minister Paul Keating, and it has been expanded since that time.
+In September 1995, the international terminal was inaugurated by Prime Minister Paul Keating, and it has been expanded since that time.

 Privatisation

 In 1997, as part of the privatisation of numerous Australian airports, the airport was acquired for $1.4 billion from the Federal Airports Corporation by Brisbane Airport Corporation (BAC) under a 50-year lease (with an option to renew for a further 49 years).
+The original BAC shareholders were Amsterdam Airport Schiphol, Brisbane City Council, Commonwealth Bank and Port of Brisbane Corporation.
 Since that time, BAC has assumed ultimate responsibility for the operations of Brisbane Airport including all airport infrastructure investment with no government funding.
-BAC's shareholders are major Australian and international organisations and significant institutional investors, including Queensland Investment Corporation, Amsterdam Airport Schiphol, Colonial First State and IFM Investors.
-Approximately 80 percent of BAC shareholders are Australians with their savings invested in superannuation and other funds.
+As at January 2024, the major shareholders were Queensland Investment Corporation (29%), Igneo Infrastructure Partners (27%), Amsterdam Airport Schiphol (20%) and IFM Investors (20%).
 Brisbane Airport is categorised as a Leased Federal Airport.